traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br>

-^ i was going to a festival and thought this is what you were supposed to do.
+^ i was going to a festival
 ^ saw someone's work in a instructables tutorial and copied it exactly.

 ^ bought a kit with preset light programs

 ^ sewed to a dress

 ---